lycofron/pysql2neo4j/README.md

  - It removes redundant fields i.e. fields that (1) are part of a foreign key and (2) do not participate in a primary key
  - Tables implementing a many-to-many relationship are not imported as nodes but as relationships.
 Non-redundant fields of these tables become relationship properties.

+### USAGE

+You need to edit file settings.ini before running main.py.
+Parameter documentation is provided in the file.

+### Dry run

+By default, the script will only simulate the process and will not perform any changes.
+To perform changes, you need to set the flag "dry_run" on settings.ini to 0.

+### Offline mode

+In offline mode, the script will not import any data to Neo4j, not even try to communicate with it.
+It will only export the csv files plus a cypher script to import them.
+This way, you may copy these files to another machine and do the import.
+As the script is in Cypher, the target machine needs nothing but Neo4j installed. *Note that, in that case, it is better to specify the directory where these files will be on the target machine (there is an option for that in settings.ini).*

+### Data type support
+ - LOBs are not supported by Neo4j and, thus, not supported by the script at the moment.
+ - All other standard sql types are supported.
+ - Vendor-specific data types (e.g. SMALLMONEY, INTERVAL etc.) are, in theory, supported, but *no tests have been performed.
+If you encounter such types, please provide feedback.*

 ### Tests so far

 So far, the script has migrated: